vdesabou/alfred-spotify-mini-player/README.md

 * To add a track to your playlist select it with *fn* modifier

-* To add an album to your playlist select it with *shift* modifier
+* To add an album or another playlist to your playlist select it with *shift* modifier

 ## Download the workflow